3 August 2018

 Introduction to Data Analysis Using Mplus

-This short course introduces the statistical software Mplus.
-Mplus is one of the most widely used software packages for analysing latent variable models.
-The main objective of this course is to understand the basic features of Mplus, its syntax, and the appropriate work flow.
+This short course introduces the statistical software Mplus and demonstrates the basic programming skills for analyzing multivariate statistical problems such as structural equation models (SEM) with Mplus.
+Mplus is one of the most widely used software packages for analysing such latent variable models.
+The main objective of this course is to understand the basic features of Mplus, the syntax of its code, and the appropriate work flow.
 Participants will learn how to prepare and load their data, become familiar with the structure of Mplus input and output files, and learn how to write Mplus syntax of simple and more complex latent variable models.
 Rather than introducing specific statistical models, the course will focus on the more general task of handling the Mplus software and equip participants with the skills needed to implement their own statistical models.
-The participants are expected to be familiar with the general idea of statistical analysis and basic regression models.
-Basic knowlegde about factor analysis is helpful.
+The participants are expected to be familiar with the general idea of statistical analysis, regression models, and sound knowlegde about factor analysis.
+Basic knowledge about latent variable modeling and structural equation modeling is helpful.
 Aspects such as specifying models, choosing appropriate estimation methods, and handling missing data will be covered.

-- they want to apply latent variable or structural equation modelling
+- want to use latent variables or apply structural equation modelling,

-- they are interested in extending their technical skills and are curious about a powerful statistical software
+- are interested in extending their technical/programming skills and are curious about a powerful statistical software,

 By the end of the course participants will: